yoember/yoember.github.io/index.md

       console.log('Email address is saved.')
     })

-If the saving process is successfull, 'fulfilled', then we will get back a response from the server, what we can catch in our function parameter.
+If the saving process is successful, 'fulfilled', then we will get back a response from the server, what we can catch in our function parameter.

-We have to move our lines wich showing our success message inside this new function, because we would like to show that message only, if the data is really saved.
+We have to move our lines, which showing our success message inside this new function, because we would like to show that message only, when the data is really saved.

 If you would simply just copy paste, you will realize the code will not work as expected.